King's Dutch Brigade: History of the brigade

-This brigade was commissioned on 21 October 1799 in the British army as the Dutch Brigade.
+This brigade was commissioned on 21 October 1799 into the British army as the Dutch Brigade.
 The troops took an oath of allegiance, both to the British Crown, and to the stadtholder.
 The officers likewise received two letters of commission, one in English signed be the Duke of York and another in Dutch signed by Prince Willem of Orange and Nassau.
 The former Dutch stadtholder was put in nominal supreme command (as Captain-General of the former States Army), but his son, the Hereditary Prince, was given actual command of the brigade.
 Former officers of the States Army were put in the staff of the brigade and at the head of the regiments and battalions.
 Among them were the Major-Generals Frederick Stamford (former tutor of the Hereditary Prince), Carel Bentinck, De Constant Villars, and H.W. van der Duyn, all formerly from the States Army.
-Below these titular colonels of regiments the actual troop commands were held by Lieutenant-Colonels Von Dopf, Von Schwartz, MacLeod, Von Schinne, Morack, and Sprecher von Bernegg; the Jägers were commanded by the Lieutenant-Colonel Von Heydt, and the artillery by Lieutenant-Colonel W. du Pont.
+Below these titular colonels of regiments the actual troop commands were held by Lieutenant-Colonels Von Dopf, Von Schwartz, MacLeod, Von Schinne, Morack, and Sprecher von Bernegg; the jägers were commanded by the Lieutenant-Colonel Von Heydt, and the artillery by Lieutenant-Colonel W. du Pont.
 Liaison for the British government was Colonel Sontag.
 The paymaster, who made all disbursements, was Colonel Van der Maasen.
 The brigade had a total strength of about 5,000 troops.
 The Hereditary Prince received an annual amount of £600, and each colonel received £500 annually for his regiment from the British government.

-Early in 1800 it was decided that the Jäger Regiment would be fully re-equipped with rifles.
-In the June, an order was placed for 1,012 rifles to be made by the Hessen-Cassel gun maker, Andreas Herman Thornbeck; all deliveries were duly completed by October 1800.
+Early in 1800 it was decided that the jäger regiment would be fully re-equipped with rifles.
+In the June, an order was placed for 1,012 rifles to be made by the Hessen-Cassel gun maker, Andreas Herman Thornbeck; all deliveries were completed by October 1800.
 The regiments received their Colours on 6 August 1800, after a review by the Hereditary Prince.
 Each regiment received both the King's Colours, and Regimental Colours after Dutch model (the old Prinsenvlag, emblazoned with the arms of the House of Orange-Nassau).
-Their uniform was also distinctive: nassau-blue for the infantry, and green, with black piping, for the Jägers.
+Their uniform was also distinctive: nassau-blue for the infantry, and green, with black piping, for the jägers.